rust-lang/rust-by-example/src/fn/hof.md

 }

 fn main() {
-    println!("Find the sum of all the squared odd numbers under 1000");
+    println!("Find the sum of all the numbers with odd squares under 1000");
     let upper = 1000;

     // Imperative approach